CBD Strategic Goal: B: Reduce the direct pressures on biodiversity and promote sustainable use

 Key Indicator Partners:

 Associate Indicator Partner: CAFF (Conservation of Arctic Flora and Fauna)

-Development Status: Ready for global use
+Development Status: Ready for global and national use